Report film crew concerns

 Occasionally, pedestrians, drivers and riders may be asked to pause for a few moments while a scene is being filmed.
 If production lights are shining into your windows, ask the location manager for a covering (such as fabric) to block it out.

 The City expects production companies to be courteous and accommodating.
-If you encounter any problems, raise it with the designated company representative for the film shoot, whose contact details will be on the notification letter you received before filming started.
+If you encounter any problems, raise it with the designated company representative or unit manager for the film shoot, whose contact details will be on the notification letter you received before filming started.